weiping-playnext/Zenject/Documentation/Signals.md

 2. Some parts of the state can be out of sync with each other.
 If a class A fires an async signal that requires a response from class B, then there will be some period between when the signal was fired and the handler method in class B was invoked, where B is out of sync with A, which can lead to some bugs.

 3. The overall system might be more complex than when using synchronous signals and therefore harder to understand.

-In both cases it is possible to find yourself in "callback hell" where signals are triggering other signals etc. and which make the entire system impossible to understand.
-So signals in general should be used with caution for a narrow set of use cases.

 ## <a id="settings"></a>Signal Settings